CORS1ER/docs/masternodes/setup.rst

 There are some decisions to be made along the way, and optional extra steps to take for increased security.

-Commercial :ref:`masternode hosting services <masternode-hosting>` are available if you prefer to delegate day-to-day operation of your masternode to a professional operator.
+Commercial masternode hosting services available if you prefer to delegate day-to-day operation of your masternode to a professional operator.
 When using these hosting services, you retain full control of the 100,000 GENIX collateral and pay an agreed percentage of your reward to the operator.
- ..
-It is also possible to delegate your voting keys to a representative, see the :ref:`governance documentation <delegating-votes>` for more information.

 Before you begin